SrpskaITucionica/Small-Kotlin-Projects/README.md

-# Small-Kotlin-Projects
-This repository contains beginner Kotlin projects so that you can learn from it
+This repository contains beginner python projects so that you can learn from it

+Here is the list of available projects:

+- Temperature Unit Converter